Hurricane Agatha sets May record, then weakens over Mexico

 Remnants of Agatha were moving northeast Tuesday into Veracruz state, with sustained winds down to 30 mph (45 kph).
 The U.S. National Hurricane Center said the storm should dissipate by the evening, but warned that the system’s heavy rains still posed a threat of dangerous floods for Mexico’s southern states.

-Oaxaca Gov. Alejandro Murat told local media that the state’s emergency services office had no reports of deaths.
-Several municipalities near the coast remained without power Tuesday and mudslides blocked a number of the state’s highways.
+Murat said Tuesday afternoon that power had been restored to some communities near the coast, but that some bridges had been washed out and mudslides blocked a number of the state’s highways.

 San Isidro del Palmar, only a couple miles inland from the coast, was swamped by the Tonameca river that flows through town.